Skip to content

 Jason Stolz CLTC, CRPC

-“How long will my defined benefit plan last in retirement?” is a question many retirees ask once they begin relying on their pension-style income as the backbone of their retirement.
-Defined benefit plans are often viewed as one of the most reliable income sources available, but longevity alone does not guarantee long-term security.
+“How long will my defined benefit plan last in retirement?” is a question many retirees ask once they begin relying on pension-style income as the backbone of their retirement.
+Defined benefit plans are widely viewed as one of the most reliable income sources available because they are designed to provide predictable monthly payments.
+But longevity alone does not guarantee long-term security.
+A plan can last “forever” on paper and still fall short of covering expenses later in retirement if purchasing power declines or survivor needs are not fully protected.

 This page explains how defined benefit plans function over time, what risks still exist despite guaranteed payments, and how lifetime income planning can help ensure your retirement income remains dependable for decades.